Marist Brothers College Rosalie: History

 The school closed on 30 November 2008.
-In January 2009 the campus became the Lavalla Centre and is used by the Marist Brothers for teacher in-service training and retreats.
+In January 2009, the campus became the Lavalla Centre and is used by the Marist Brothers for teacher in-service training and retreats.
 The local Catholic parish organises youth activities on the site.
+The Royal Commission into Institutional Historical Child Sexual Abuse, in 2017 identified two abuses.
+Br Kosta Chute and Br Norman Keyes.
+Both taught at this school, in 1953–1957 and 1952 respectively.